Monodromy dependence and connection formulae for isomonodromic tau functions: Systems with irregular singularities

 This can be considered as a confirmation of conjectures (\ref{left})--(\ref{right}).
 In a future work, we hope to produce their complete proof by generalizing the recent approach of \cite{GL} and constructing proper Fredholm determinant representations for the Painlev\'e II tau function on the canonical rays.

 { {\bf Acknowledgements}.
 We would like to thank M. Bertola, P. Gavrylenko and N. Iorgov for illuminating discussions and correspondence.
-Special thanks to J. Roussillon for numerical checks of the statement of Theorem~\ref{theoP2}.
-The present work was supported by the NSF Grant DMS-1361856, the SPbGU grant N 11.38.215.2014, and the CNRS/PICS project ``Isomonodromic deformations and conformal field theory''}.
+Special thanks to J. Roussillon for numerical checks of the statement of Theorem~\ref{theoP2IN}.
+A. Its was supported by the National Science Foundation grants DMS-1361856, DMS-1700261 and Russian Science Foundation grant No.17-11-01126, A. Prokhorov was supported by the National Science Foundation grants DMS-1637087, DMS-1361856, DMS-1700261 and Russian Science Foundation grant No.17-11-01126, O. Lisovyy was supported by the CNRS/Projet International de Coopération Scientifique (PICS) project ``Isomonodromic deformations and conformal field theory''.}